red5alex/hall-effect-gas-meter-sensor/README.md

 My gasmeter is an Actaris G4 RF1, however I am positive this setup can read-out any other meter with a magnetic pulse.

-One of the rollers contains a magnet.
+One of the rollers contains a magnet encoder.
 I was able to figure out which one it is by moving a strong magnet in the vicinity which caused the relevant one to wiggle a little bit.
 The sensor must be placed close to this roller.

 ## 3D printed sensor holder